awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-partial-access.md

 For more information, see [Adding IPv4 CIDR Blocks to a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-resize) in the *Amazon VPC User Guide*\.

-### Two VPCs Peered to Two Subnets in One VPC for IPv6<a name="one-to-two-vpcs-simple-hub-ipv6"></a>
+### Two VPCs peered to two subnets in one VPC for IPv6<a name="one-to-two-vpcs-simple-hub-ipv6"></a>

 You have the same VPC peering configuration as above\.
 VPC A and VPC B are enabled for IPv6, therefore both VPCs have associated IPv6 CIDR blocks\.
 Subnet X in VPC A has an associated IPv6 CIDR block\.
-The VPCs are in the same Region—communication over IPv6 is not supported for inter\-region VPC peering connections\.

 ![\[Two VPCs peered to two subnets\]](http://docs.aws.amazon.com/vpc/latest/peering/images/two-vpcs-to-two-subnets-one-vpc-ipv6-diagram.png)